 All of the misdeeds I have committed in the past are the result of my own Greed, Anger and Delusion.
-Before your eyes, I confess them all.
+I repent these misdeeds. (or something like this)

 - Taking the Five Precepts, even if you did it before. (i.e. renewing in order to uphold one’s conduct)

 - Chant a Buddhist liturgy or sutra, as described above.

 - Possibly chant an even smaller mantra or prayer to the central figure.
 This can be done 3, 7, 21, 108 or even more times During special times, I sometimes take up a certain Buddhist rosary I have and recite the nembutsu for the full rotation of the rosary (about 1,080 times) though I rarely have time or energy to do this.
 Most of the time I recite a mantra 3 or 7 times.

 - Dedicate the merit you’ve accumulated for this for the benefit of all sentient beings, even the ones you don’t like.